 Online programs at AIIAS are included in the institutional accreditation awarded by both local and international accrediting agencies, particularly the Philippine Accrediting Association of Schools, and Universities (PAASCU), the Association for Theological Education in South East Asia (ATESEA), and the Adventist Accrediting Association (AAA) of Maryland, USA.
-AIIAS is also an active member in the International Council for Open and Distance Education (ICDE) and the Philippine e-Learning Society (PeLS).
-(See Recognition, Accreditation, and Membership, p.
-7).
+AlIAS is also an active member in the Philippine e-Learning Society (PeLS).
+(See Recognition, Accreditation, and Membership).